atc0005/check-vmware/README.md

 Nagios plugin used to monitor virtual hardware versions.

-This plugin supports four monitoring modes:
+This plugin supports four independent monitoring modes; only one mode can be used at a time.

 1. Homogeneous version check
 1. Outdated-by or threshold range check